Miss Maryland

 The Miss Maryland competition is the pageant that selects the representative for the U.S. state of Maryland in the Miss America pageant.

-Maria Derisavi of Leonardtown was crowned Miss Maryland 2025 in June 2025 at Maryland Theatre in Hagerstown, Maryland.She will go on to compete for the title of Miss America 2026 in Orlando, Florida this September.
+Gianna Romero of Joppatowne was crowned Miss Maryland 2026 in June 2026 at Maryland Theatre in Hagerstown, Maryland.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.